 How to Get from Narita Airport to Tokyo

-Narita International Airport is in many ways the gateway to Japan, serving 117,000 passengers each day in 2018.
+Narita International Airport is in many ways the gateway to Japan.
 With three terminals including one low cost terminal, it was originally built in 1978 to help relieve Haneda Airport from the volume of passengers coming to Japan in the wake of the economic boom.

 Despite its recognition among international travelers as being one of Tokyo’s airports, Narita Airport is actually located in the neighboring prefecture of Chiba just outside of the capital’s boundaries.
 While Narita Airport's distance from the city center still makes it a little less convenient for traveling than Haneda Airport, recent improvements in train technology and road routes have made it easier than ever to access this major hub.
 Keep reading to find out every which way for getting from Narita Airport to Tokyo, from the best, to the cheapest, to the most comfortable options.

 If you are more concerned about budget than time, check out the Sobu or Keisei line regular trains heading to Tokyo.
 These are going to be your cheapest option, but beware: a trip can take up to three hours one way.
 For faster train options, your best choice is to go with the Keisei Skyliner or Narita Express.

 Spacious, well designed, and arriving in Tokyo in less than 40 minutes, Keisei Skyliner is our recommendation.